-It provides that in criminal proceedings, the fact that the person accused is of a good character, is relevant.
+This clause provides that in criminal proceedings, the fact that the person accused is of a good character, is relevant.

 Clause 48 of the Bill relates to the evidence of character or previous sexual experience not relevant in certain cases.